zendtech/on-the-go-api/README.md

 12. Click on the Send Request button (the green arrow on the top-right corner).
 13. See the result in the Response area.

-Configure locally installed Zend Server in Zend Studio
+Configuring locally installed Zend Server in Zend Studio
 ------------------------------------------------------
 If you have a locally installed Zend Server, Zend Studio will detect it during startup.
 There is an additional configuration required to enable deployment of applications from Zend Studio to the local Zend Server.